North Carolina State University: Krispy Kreme Challenge

-A more recent tradition of NC State is the Krispy Kreme Challenge.
-In this race, students meet at the University's Memorial Bell Tower, then run to a Krispy Kreme shop 2.5 mi away (changed from 2 mi in 2012).
+Started by Park Scholars, a more recent tradition of NC State is the Krispy Kreme Challenge.
+In this race, students meet at the university's Memorial Bell Tower, then run to a Krispy Kreme shop 2.5 mi away (changed from 2 mi in 2012).
 Each student must eat twelve glazed doughnuts, then run back to the Bell Tower within one hour.
 The Challenge was listed as one of the "102 Things You Gotta Do Before You Graduate" by Sports Illustrated.
 Proceeds from the race go to the NC Children's Hospital.
 In 2014, 8,000 runners participated and the committee raised $200,000 bringing the cumulative total donated to the NC Children's Hospital to $758,000 since the race's inception.
+The cumulative total reached $2.1 million in 2023.

 Student media

 Technician has been NC State's student-run newspaper since 1920.
 It employs students throughout the year and reports on campus news, sports, entertainment, and state and national news.
 Technician is published Monday through Friday when school is in session with a circulation of about 20,000.
 The paper is funded by advertisement and a student media fee; it is distributed for free at numerous locations on campus and at area merchants.

 The Nubian Message is NC State's African American student newspaper.
 The Nubian Message was first published in 1992 following protests from many African American students denouncing the Technician's alleged racial bias.
 The Nubian Message is published biweekly.

 NC State's oldest student publication, the Agromeck yearbook, celebrated its 100th birthday with the 2002 edition.
 It acts as a compendium of student life on campus including sporting events, social activities, and day-to-day living.
 The yearbook serves as a historian of campus.
 Each year, nearly 1,000 copies are printed and sold.

 The university has its own student-run radio station, WKNC.
 The radio station broadcasts at 25,000 watts and reaches all corners of "the Triangle" (Raleigh, Durham and Chapel Hill).
 In 2010, WKNC was voted "Best College Radio Station of the Triangle" by readers of the Independent Weekly.
 The station hosts several formats run by student disc jockeys.
 Prior to its designation as WKNC in 1958, the station's call letters were WVWP.

 NC State's literary and arts magazine, Windhover, is published once a year in the spring.
 The publication solicits entries from all university affiliated individuals, including students, staff, alumni, and faculty.
-The content published includes visual art, writing (prose, poetry, personal narratives, etc), audio, and video.
-It has been published annually since 1966.
+The content published includes visual art, writing (prose, poetry, personal narratives, etc.), audio, and video.
+It was first published in 1964, although the publication was discontinued between the years of 1970 to 1973.